tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 {};
 {% endhighlight %}

-When reading this function implementation, it becomes apparent, that each implementation does not *return* some type, apart from the final case.
+Reading this function implementation it becomes apparent, that each implementation does not *return* some type, apart from the final case.
 They do rather *inherit* from the next matching function structure.
 I chose to do it this way, because this is a comfortable way to forward the altered `(in list, out list, counter)` states.
 As the final case contains *two* return values (the inner-loop program part, and the rest of the program after the loop), these are reached back as public members of the initially called structure.